-The North Tarrant Express is dedicated to improving mobility along north I-35W, northeast I-820 and SH 121/183 Airport Freeway through a regionally supported managed lane system.
+The North Tarrant Express (NTE) is dedicated to improving mobility along north I-35W, northeast I-820 and SH 121/183 Airport Freeway through a regionally supported TEXpress Lane system.

 The project provided an additional value of approximately $450 million for operations and maintenance through 2061.
 Two additional non-tolled mainlanes will also be added no later than 2030 at no additional cost.
 This public-private partnership used two-thirds private funds with one-third public funds to complete the 13-mile corridor.

 The $1.6 billion NTE | I-35W project spans 10 miles in Fort Worth from north of I-30 to US 81/287.
 It is being built in coordination between NTE Mobility Partners Segments 3, LLC (NTEMP3) and TxDOT.
 I-35W from north of I-820 to US 81/287 reached substantial completion in December 2016.
 I-35W from north of I-30 to north of I-820 reached substantial completion in July 2018.